 You don't have to be dealing with anxiety, depression or mood disorders to benefit from a break!
-Taking a break gives us the ability the enjoy the reality of the present.
+It can give us all the ability the enjoy the reality of the present.

 It's time for a digital detox!
 Are you up for the challenge?
 The urge to grab your phone will linger, but be patient with yourself.
 All change takes time.